 - ball (n.1)

-- "round object," Old English *beal, from or corresponding to Old Norse bollr "ball," from Proto-Germanic *balluz (cognates: Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).
+- "round object, compact spherical body," also "a ball used in a game," c.
+1200, probably from an unrecorded Old English *beal, *beall (evidenced by the diminutive bealluc "testicle"), or from cognate Old Norse bollr "ball," from Proto-Germanic *balluz (source also of Dutch bal, Flemish bal, Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).

 Meaning "testicle" is from early 14c. (compare ballocks).
 Ball of the foot is from mid-14c.
 Meaning "rounded missile used in warfare" is from late 14c.
 A ball as an object in a sports game is recorded from c.
 1200; meaning "a game played with a ball" is from mid-14c.
 Baseball sense of "pitch that does not cross the plate within the strike zone" is by 1889, probably short for high ball, low ball, etc.

 Ball-point pen is by 1946.
 Ball of fire when first recorded in 1821 referred to "a glass of brandy;" as "spectacularly successful striver" it is c.
 1900.
 Many phrases are from sports: To have the ball "hold the advantage" is from c.
 1400.
 To be on the ball is from 1912; to keep (one's) eye on the ball is from 1907.
 Figurative use of ball in (someone's) court is by 1963, from tennis.